Economics

 Why study Economics at Cambridge?

-Why Study Economics at Downing?
+Why study Economics at Downing?

-With about 15 students in total, Downing provides a perfectly sized, friendly and supportive community for students in Economics.
+With about 15 students in total, Downing provides a perfectly sized and supportive community for students in Economics.
 There is a strong culture of students working with and supporting each other both within year groups and across the year groups.
 This culture is underpinned by the Mathias Economics Society, the College’s society for Economics and Land Economy, which arranges academic talks, subject-specific events such as revision workshops, and social events.
 The Mathias Society also organises alumni networking events, the highlight being the annual dinner, and facilitates the connection of current students with recent graduates for informal careers advice and mentoring.

 The College’s Director of Studies in Economics is Dr Michael Ashby, College Associate Professor in Economics.
 Michael’s research interests include empirical finance (especially empirical asset pricing and portfolio construction) and time-series econometrics (especially forecasting).
 His teaching spans finance, macroeconomics and econometrics.
 Supervisions in other topics are arranged at other Colleges on an exchange basis, as is standard for all Cambridge colleges in Economics.